LongTermSupport/fedora-desktop/README.md

 Uses a bash script which installs basic dependencies including git and ansible and from there, clones this repo and uses ansible to do the full provision

+**Make sure you opt to enable third party repos on the Fedora install**

 ## Run
 curl, wget or just copy paste the [run.bash](./run.bash) script